intel/neural-compressor/docs/api-introduction.md

         ...

 ```
-The `conf_fname` parameter used in the class initialization is the path to the user yaml configuration file.
+The `conf_fname_or_obj` parameter used in the class initialization is the path to the user yaml configuration file or Quantization_Conf class.
 This yaml file is used to control the entire tuning behavior on the model.

 **LPOT User YAML Syntax**